greeder59/eval-pelican/content/posts/Pelican_content.md

 Category: Pelican
 Date: 2018-08-11

 In a previous article I showed you how to set up a basic Pelican static web site generator.
 If you followed that article, you installed some basic system tools, and setup your project.
-But, I never got around to telling you how to actually create the web site.
+But, I never got around to explaining how to actually create the web site.
 In this article I'll rectify that.
-Here I will show you how to create content (IE: articles, blog posts, etc) for your site.
+Here I will go into how to create content (IE: articles, blog posts, etc) for the site.

 But wait!
 What about style sheets, headers, sidebars, menus?
 Fortunately, you can ignore all that for now.
-Pelican has installed a simple startup theme for your site.
+Pelican has installed a simple startup theme for the site.
 You can use that for now.
 Let's get started.

 ---
 ## Write an Article
-Fire up the re-Text editor that you installed in part 1.
-Before you start in on the article, you need to add some Metadata tags to your article:
+Fire up the re-Text editor installed in part 1.
+Before you start in on the article, add some Metadata tags to your article:

 ```
 Title: My first Article
 Category: General
 Date: 2018-08-11
 ```
 Only the title is mandatory.
-Without it your site build will fail.
+Without it the site build will fail.
 As you create more and more content for your great web site, your readers will find it hard to find what they are looking for.
 The category tag will help gather your articles together into meaningful groups.
 The date tag is formatted as *yyyy-mm-dd*.
 You can optionally include a time *yyyy-mm-dd hh:mm*.
 There are other tags, but this is good for now.

 These tags go at the very top of the article.
 Leave at least one blank line beneath them and begin to wax eloquent about a subject that is near and dear to your heart.
-As your are writing, refer to the markdown reference section below for information on how to include formatting for your text.
+As you're writing, refer to the markdown reference section below for information on how to include formatting for your text.

 re-Text has a preview button that you can click to check on how your formatting will look, sort of. re-Text doesn't have access to your css files, so it can't format its preview exactly.
 But it will give you a good indication of the flow.